Complexity counts: global and local perspectives on Indo-Aryan numeral systems: Introduction

 \section{Introduction}

-A hallmark of human languages is the presence of terms used to refer to different amounts of elements or numerosities, known as numeral systems.\footnote{We use the term {\sc numeral} to refer to a word form referring to some numerosity, not a visual symbol.} Numeral systems of the world's languages exhibit considerable diversity across a number of dimensions, and this cross-linguistic variation has been the object of a large body of research.
-For instance, virtually all languages have terms that refer to exact quantities up to three or four; however, not all languages possess {\sc exact} systems referring to all cardinalities beyond this cutoff, and instead rely on {\sc approximate} numeral systems using terms which denote multiple cardinalities of similar magnitude \citep{pica2004exact,frank2008number,o2022cultural}.
-Languages with exact numeral systems build their systems around different arithmetic bases, with decimal systems being most common but hardly universal \citep{bender2014mangarevan}.
-The syntax of numeral systems varies cross-linguistically as well, involving different orders of arithmetic bases with respect to modifiers (e.g., Danish {\it fem-og-fyrre} vs. Swedish {\it fyrtio-fem} `45'), a property that interacts with different parts of the linguistic system in different ways \citep{allassonniere2020numeral}.
+A hallmark of human languages is the presence of numeral systems comprising terms used to refer to different amounts of elements.\footnote{We use the term numeral to refer to a word form referring to some numerosity, not a visual symbol.} Numeral systems of the world's languages exhibit considerable diversity across a number of dimensions, and much attention has been paid to their variation along a number of dimensions across languages.
+One such dimension concerns the number of quantities that a system can express: some languages lack exact numerals completely \citep{frank2008number}, while other languages have only a restricted set of exact numerals \citep{pica2004exact}; most languages of the world, however, possess more extensive exact recursive numeral systems with compositionality, combining a limited number of elements in order to generate expressions referring to an extensive range of cardinalities.
+Languages of this sort build their systems around different arithmetic bases, with decimal systems being most common but hardly universal \citep{wals-131,comrie2022arithmetic}.
+The syntax of numeral systems varies across languages as well, involving different orders of arithmetic bases with respect to modifiers (e.g., Danish {\it fem-og-fyrre} vs. Swedish {\it fyrtio-fem} `45'), and interacts with different parts of the linguistic system in different ways \citep{caludeverkerk2016,allassonniere2020numeral}.

 The vast majority of research on cross-linguistic numeral systems has tended to focus on {\it what} numeral systems express (in terms of exact versus approximate numerosities) as well as the structural building blocks and rules composing and governing systems.
-These properties of numeral systems are argued to be highly germane to our understanding of the evolution of numeric cognition and numeral systems in human history: for instance, the fact that many languages have approximate systems bolsters the idea that exact numeral systems are a relatively recent phenomenon, and that early humans may have lacked the ability to discriminate between precise quantities \citep{nunez2017there}; in a different vein recent work argues on the basis of a global cross-linguistic sample of base-modifier orders that early humans had base-initial exact systems \citep{her2024early}.
+These properties of numeral systems are argued to be highly germane to our understanding of the evolution of numeric cognition and numeral systems in human history: for instance, the fact that many languages have restricted systems bolsters the idea that exact numeral systems are a relatively recent phenomenon, and that early humans may have lacked the ability to discriminate between precise quantities \citep{nunez2017there}.